 Her mostly vegan diet had left her deficient in vitamin B12.
 Vitamin B12 is an essential vitamin that our body uses to function optimally.
 It is essential to the function of our nervous system, which is why it is one of the first blood tests we do when people experience trouble with their memory or neurologic symptoms such as tingling in their hands and feet.

 She was able to participate in family life as she had not before.
 A simple correction to her vitamin B12 deficiency was the key to making her feel like a new person.
 As with most vitamins, it takes time (6-12 months in many cases) to see an improvement in symptoms.
-Vitamin B12 can be useful for low energy, fatigue and many other common complaints.
+Vitamin B12 can be a useful vitamin for low energy, fatigue and many other common complaints.
+So should you may wonder, “should I be taking a vitamin for energy and feeling tired”.
+The answer depends.
+We are all individuals.

 Not feeling like yourself?
-Take our survey at Find Your Vous® to see if a vitamin supplement can turn you into a new person (or the old person you used to be).
+If you want to determine what vitamins to take for energy or vitamins to feel better and be healthy take our vitamin survey at Find Your Vous® to see if a vitamin supplement can turn you into a new person (or the old person you used to be).
+Sometimes the right combination of vitamins in an all in one vitamin can be the supplement for energy and fatigue that you need.

 The statements made in this article have not been evaluated by the Food and Drug Administration.
 The products offered by Vous Vitamin® are not intended to diagnose, treat, cure, or prevent any disease.